Civic Dance Arts Program

 - Priority given to continuing students at their locations.

-- Priority given to continuing students for enrollment & recitals in the ongoing classes
+- Priority given to continuing students for enrollment and recitals in the ongoing classes.

-- These classes culminate in dance recitals at the Casa del Prado Theater stage (Balboa Park) first 3 weekends in June.
-While participation in recitals is optional, please note that the entire semester is geared toward preparing and rehearsing a dance for the June rectials.
+- These classes culminate in dance recitals at the Casa del Prado Theater stage (Balboa Park) May 30 to June 14 (performances are Fridays to Sundays with dress rehearsals scheduled mid week late afternoon to eve).
+While participation in recitals is optional, please note that the entire semester is geared toward preparing and rehearsing a dance for the June recitals.
 Costumes are ordered for these recitals at the end of the Fall Semester.
 Costume money collected in January will have an additional $10 to $20 added to cover later ordering fees.
 Visit civicdancearts.org and click on "Recitals" for more information.

 - No classes on City Holidays.